 Things to do at this stop:

-Two great vines began life growing rapidly as thin green vines clinging tightly with tiny rootlets to the pine’s bark.
+On the second tall loblolly pine near the bridge entrance, two great vines began life growing rapidly as thin green vines clinging tightly with tiny rootlets to the pine’s bark.
 As they matured, they became pale-barked and woody, and like most of those near our trails, became “unzipped” from the tree by determined young visitors.
 The vine’s dark green foliage and brilliant orange-red “trumpet” blossoms share the sunshine at the top of the tree, surrounded in season by multiple hummingbirds.

 Directions to the next stop: